 Question 15:

-In the northern hemisphere from the cold months of December to February, she rarely studied seals.
+from the cold months of December to February, she rarely studied seals.

 The highlighted word 'from' is a preposition.
 A preposition connects with a noun, or pronoun, or noun phrase to form a prepositional phrase.